Home | Client Services | Claims | Contact Us

 Top

-Above the Line In the movie industry, above-the-line expenditures (ATL) are negotiated or spent before filming begins.
-These costs can include rights for the material on which the screenplay is based and salaries for the screenwriter, lead producer(s), star actors and director.
-ATL personnel customarily do not include the Line Producer, Unit Production Manager or other salaried players.
-In television production, above-the-line expenses include salaries for the positions mentioned above (typically all employees working under individual contracts) but are budgeted on a weekly or episodic basis for the run of a series.
+Above the Line Above-the-line expenditures are negotiated or spent before filming begins.
+These costs include rights for the material on which the screenplay is based and salaries for the screenwriter, lead producer, star actors and director.
+ATL personnel customarily do not include the Line Producer, Unit Production Manager or others on a salary.

 Adverse Weather Coverage for extra expense incurred by the interruption or abandonment of the event or production due to adverse weather conditions at the location.